Cantara/HTTPLoadTest-Baseline/doc/tutorial/08-advanced-topics.md

 add specifications /home/HTTPLoadTest-baseline/specifications
 ```

+It may be useful to organize the testspecifications in a hierarcy along the lines
+ - spesifications
+   - module/system
+     - templates (i.e. json-files refered with FILE: in the TestSpecification)

+HTTPLoadTest GUI provide simple regexp for files in the specification hierarcy in drop-down lists in the Read/Write TestSpecification config GUI.

 #### If you want to provision several sets of TestSpecifications, you can add something like this to ./config_override/application_override.properties